nathanielBellamy/monthly_budget/main_todo.md

     - I found myself beginning to implement a pattern in which those `CsvRecord` methods, which applied only when `self.id = Some(usize)` would call a prelude method `self.require_be_in_store()` that would simply check for the presence of an `id`.
-    - But that seemed like a bad pattern for many reasons.
+    - But that seemed like a bad pattern.
     - For now, we'll accept a fair amount of matching on `id` and some leaning on `.unwrap()`
-    - However, this does underline the positives of the `HashMap<id: usize, record: T>` datastructure:
+    - However, this does underline the positives of the `HashMap<id: usize, record: T>` datastructure when iterating through the elements

-      iterating through the elements, we don't need to unwrap the already guarenteed to exist `id`:

           for (id, record) in store.csv_records.iter() {
             if *id == my_matching_id {